John Powers (sports journalist): Career

-Personal life

-Powers married Elaine LePage in 1974.
-They have two sons, Jonathan and Evan, and three grandchildren.
-The family lived for many years in Wellesley, Massachusetts, until moving to Brewster, Massachusetts, on Cape Cod.
+Appraisal

+Many sportswriters consider him the dean of Olympic journalists.

+Powers was an integral part of a highly regarded sportswriting team at the Globe.
+“From the mid-1970s to the early '80s,” Sports Illustrated wrote in 2009, “the Globe contained arguably the greatest collection of reporting talent ever assembled in a sports section…” He has also written or co-authored 11 books.

 Honors and awards

 Powers shared the 1983 Pulitzer Prize for National Reporting for a special issue of The Boston Globe Sunday Magazine titled “War and Peace in the Nuclear Age.”

 In 2011, Powers received the Boston Athletic Association's Will Cloney Award, presented to an individual who has promoted the sport of running, especially locally.

-Powers was a Poynter Fellow Poynter Fellowship in Journalism at Yale University.
+Powers was a Poynter Fellow at Yale University.